Working Responsibly with Psychedelics: Contraindications

 If you’re taking:

 …please talk to a medical professional first.
-Ayahuasca can interact dangerously with these substances.
+Psychedelics can interact dangerously with these substances.
 It’s not worth the risk.

 Mental health conditions